autopaddy/cryptocurrency-data/README.md

+# DISCONTINUED
+### NOTE:  You may still find value in this project in the `generate.py` script for pulling in icons from CoinMarketCap and identifying the dominant colors for all the icons.
+Alternatively you can find these colors in the `cryptocurrency.json` manifest.

 # cryptocurrency-data

 This repository is meant to provide cryptocurrency data for hobbyists looking to build their own websites.
 It provides basic data and access to all of the cryptocurrency icons ( available on CoinMarketcap ).